fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Thought to ask you a help, I'm being in java development for 6 years, I've been asked to work on Scala by leaving java now by my delivery head.
+I'm being stuck with decision paralysis.
+They're just asking to move because they want Scala resource but I don't have realtime exposure to Scala.
+Could you please give me some comments/guide line s ?
+Thanks.

 > What computer language should I start with if I have no previous knowledge of coding?

 > I'm a programmer and I want to quit programming, what should I do?